rht-labs/tech-exercise/README.md

 ### TODO
-- [] ADD COMMENTS TO THE CHART AS IT'S getting CompleXOR
+- [ ] ADD COMMENTS TO THE CHART AS IT'S getting CompleXOR
-- [] write find and replace scipty thingy for all `s/labs-/${TEAM_NAME}-/g` in yamls
+- [ ] write find and replace scipty thingy for all `s/labs-/${TEAM_NAME}-/g` in yamls
-- [] Explore ArgoCD operator / GitOps operator as cluster-wide
+- [ ] Explore ArgoCD operator / GitOps operator as cluster-wide
+- [ ] fix all FIXME's in text